Ryahn/ffmpeg_encode/USAGE.md

 1. **Install Dependencies**: The application requires FFmpeg, HandBrake CLI, and MKVToolNix (mkvinfo).
 These can be:
    - Auto-detected if already installed
-   - Installed via package managers (Chocolatey on Windows, Homebrew on macOS)
+   - Installed via package managers (Chocolatey on Windows, Homebrew on macOS, or your system package manager on Linux, e.g. apt, dnf)
    - Manually configured in the Settings tab

 2. **Configure Paths**: On first launch, go to the **Settings** tab and configure paths to: